 Looking for things to do in Denver this Halloween?
 Get ready for a spectacularly spooky October.
 Explore a seven-acre corn maze.
 Hear tales of Victorian horror.
 Take the kids trick or treating at the Denver Zoo or the Children's Museum of Denver.
-Roam the streets of Downtown Denver with hundreds of zombies!
+And roam the streets of downtown Denver with hundreds of zombies!

 HALLOWEEN ACTIVITIES FOR THE WHOLE FAMILY